swarmbase/swarmbase/README.md

 ## What is SwarmDB?

-An open-source, distributed web key-value database with dynamic access control and encryption, and strong eventual consistency.
+An open-source, distributed web key-value database with dynamic access control and encryption, and strong eventual consistency, which runs in the browser using JavaScript.
 Then intent is to make it easy to build collaborative/offline first applications.

 Benefits of this approach: